 - On the General tab of the IPsec and Policy Agent Services, Enable Automatic Start-Up Type.

-- Restart your PC and check if the VPN Error 789 is resolved.
+- Restart your PC and check if VPN Error 789 is resolved.

-Resolving VPN Error 789 can be done by following the four methods outlined above.
+VPN Error 789 can be resolved by following the four methods outlined above.
 It is important to note that troubleshooting can be stopped once the problem is solved.
-For instance, if solution-1 works, you do not have to go all the way to solution-4.
+For instance, if solution-1 works, you can go only some way to solution-4.

 Do you value your privacy online?